ptrGSKA/Business_case-Yulu-Hypothesis_testing/README.md

 - Which variables are significant in predicting the demand for shared electric cycles in the Indian market?
 - How well those variables describe the electric cycle demands?
+- Which features play a crucial role in determining the demand?
+- What are the short term predictions?

 ## Data description